wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 describe two policies that achieve `(EPSILON, DELTA)`-DP on this use case: one which uses only a Client-DP mechanism and targets the OAMC trust model, and another which uses only an Aggregator-DP mechanism and targets the more stringent OAOC trust model.
-We will then compare the utility of both policies in different settings of `EPSILON` and `DELTA`, which can be tuned to provide different levels of DP guarantee.
+We discover that both policies in different settings of `EPSILON` and `DELTA` provide comparable utility, except that the policy in the OAOC trust model requires all Aggregators to independently add noise, so we lose some utility when more than one Aggregator is honest.

 ### Prio3MultiHotHistogram with Client-DP